From 29 September to 1 October, we welcome performance artist Nikhil Chopra to the museum.

-The engine was built in 1911 at the Vulcan Foundry in Newton-le-Willows, Merseyside.
-Many locomotives built in the North West of England were exported to countries of the former British Empire and the Vulcan served on the North Western Railway of India.
-It was later transferred to Pakistan Railways after Partition in 1947, where it ran until 1982.
+Locomotive No. 3157 was built in 1911 at the Vulcan Foundry in Merseyside.
+Many locomotives built in the North West of England were exported around the British Empire.
+The Vulcan served on both the North-Western Railway of India before Partition in 1947, and on Pakistan Railways after.

 This performance is part of New North and South, a three-year programme of co-commissions, exhibitions and intellectual exchange across a network of 11 arts organisations from the North of England and South Asia.
 The network, supported by public funding from the National Lottery through Arts Council England's Ambition for Excellence programme, will bring prominence to the work of leading Bangladeshi, Indian, Pakistani, Sri Lankan and UK artists.
 It will include new artistic commissions, exhibitions and performances in Manchester, Leeds and Liverpool and in Colombo, Dhaka, Lahore, Karachi and Kochi.